cutesonu/chop-photo/README.md

 3. Install the dependencies

-    Move to the project directory
+    Move to the app folder of the project

+        cd chop-photo/app
         pip install -r requirements.txt -t /lib

 4. Deploy the App